-Recently I concluded a series on beer and brewing during the British Mandate of Palestine (1923-1948).
-Apart from the inherent interest of the subject, to my knowledge nothing earlier had been published,* hence the writing fills a sizeable gap.
+Recently, I completed a series on beer and brewing during the British Mandate of Palestine (1923-1948).
+To my knowledge nothing similar had been written earlier,* hence the writing fills a sizeable gap.

-For a vue d’ensemble, the posts appeared as follows:
+For a vue d’ensemble, these are the posts in order of appearance:

 1. Touring a Brewery in the Holy Land, 1944 (British journalist’s tour of Palestine Brewery Ltd; origins of the brewery)